markcmurphy/devdocs-portal/02-headless-catalog.md

 ## Rendering pages

-BigCommerce’s GraphQL Storefront API makes it possible to query storefront data from a remote site.
+BigCommerce’s [GraphQL Storefront API](https://developer.bigcommerce.com/api-reference/storefront/graphql) makes it possible to query storefront data from a remote site.
 By leveraging the power of GraphQL, you can access product information for any product from any page.

 The following example demonstrates how to fetch product data using the GraphQL Storefront API.
-It follows the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) model and shows a simple GraphQL query for a store's products.
+It relies on the [GraphQL Cursor Connections Specification](https://relay.dev/graphql/connections.htm) model to handle pagination.

 **Product Listing page query example**